nima-sayadi/ThreadHammer/README.md

 # ThreadHammer

-*A multi-threaded extension of Blacksmith for Rowhammer research.*
+*A multi-threaded extension of Blacksmith for Rowhammer research.* A tool developed for my Master Thesis.

 ---